The five best and five worst Super Bowl commercials of 2020

 The Super Bowl.

-“The Super Bowl is the Roman Colosseum of advertising,” Wieden + Kennedy chief creative officer and partner Colleen DeCourcy told me this week.
+“The Super Bowl is the Roman Colosseum of advertising,” Wieden+Kennedy chief creative officer and partner Colleen DeCourcy told me this week.
 With ads for Bud Light, Coke, McDonald’s, Facebook, Heinz, and TurboTax in the game, she should know.
 It’s far from life or death, but like that ancient battle arena, there are winners and there are losers.

 Are you not entertained?